pundarikaksha7/Adobe-Resume-Builder/README.md

 nodemon index.js
 ```

-This would start a native server at localhost port 3000, go the server and continue on screen commands.
+This would start a native server at localhost:3000/ , go to the server and follow the on screen commands to generate your own resume!.